What Happens After you Order a Guitar

 2. A conformation email is immediately sent to you giving you all the pertinent details regarding your order.

-3. Within 1 business day your guitar is brought from our warehouse vault to the pre-production area and assigned a guitar tech.
+3. When your order is ready to begin processing, approximately 3 weeks after your order was placed, your guitar is brought from our warehouse vault to the pre-production area and assigned a guitar tech.

 4. At that time the guitar tech reviews your order and pulls the necessary tools and products, if any, to complete your order (Did you order a guitar with an option that has to be installed?).

 5. If you chose to have the optional Katana Fret-Level performed on your guitar, the tech notes that and prepares the guitar accordingly.

 6. Your designated guitar tech finishes the work on your guitar.